d01000100/photo-app/README.md

 **src/features/search** Component that allows the user to search on the picture database using tags on the images. (so far the database is a mockup scriptt)

+**src/features/chat** Contact list that opens up individual conversations with each one.
+WIP.<br/ >
+TBD: Better UI for conversation and adding messages.

+You can use the running app in: https://d01000100.github.io/photo-app/

 _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template._

 ## Available Scripts